 A unique opportunity for classmates to interact with our animateurs in France without leaving home.
 Asteroid Alert is a fun interactive experience that brings the thrill of our French Language Escape Room to all students, whether they are being taught at school or learning from home.

 Teacher briefing pack & student certificates

 Using experience gained from our popular in-school French Escape Room, Asteroid Alert is a fast-paced language activity which requires cooperation and communication.
-Teams will need to work together to spot visual clues, solve puzzles and sleuth their way to victory, whilst communicating in real-time with the animateur - all in French of course!
+Classmates will need to work together to spot visual clues, solve puzzles and sleuth their way to victory, whilst communicating in real-time with the animateur - all in French of course!
 Students will have so much fun they will hardly notice that they are using their French reading, listening and speaking skills.

 Asteroid Alert is a live online French language activity for groups of up to six students participating from the classroom or from home using a secure meeting platform.
 Our trained animateurs will lead the virtual escape room activity in real-time via a live link to one of our school language centres in France.
 Teachers can choose to oversee the whole session, which will last approximately 40 minutes, or drop in at any time.

 Asteroid Alert is a live online French language activity.
 The premise of the game is that the students are enjoying a virtual tour of the Bacily Space Monitoring Centre when an alarm sounds - an asteroid is crashing through space and heading straight for the Château de la Baudonnière!
-The guide needs your students to help find the code to activate the laser and destroy the asteroid before it hits!
+The guide leads the students to help them find a code to activate the laser and destroy the asteroid before it hits!
 There’s only one problem – all the instructions are in French and so the classmates will have to use their language skills to solve the clues which lead to the code and save the Château from ultimate destruction.